kingsfordgroup/armatus/README.md

 Format 2: The format of Rao et al. domains (see first section above).
 You must use the `-R` option.

+Format 3: Sparse matrix format from any dataset (3 column text file)

 Output Format
 -------------